Frequently asked questions

 Do you adopt to families with young children?

-Yes, we do do allow families with young children to adopt.
-Dogs that are approved for young children have been tested with young children.
-Dogs that have not been tested with young children, will not be approved for families with children 8 and under.
+Yes, we do allow families with young children to adopt.
+Dogs that are approved for young children have lived with young children in our foster homes or they have lived with children in their previous home.
+For the safety of the children and dogs, dogs that have not lived with young children, will not be approved for families with children 8 years and under.

 What does the adoption fee cover?

-Every Lab that comes into our rescue is examed by one of our veterinary partners.
-All dogs will have their core vaccines updated (Rabies, DHPP, Bordetella), Heartworm Test, Fecal and spay/neuter.
-Puppies under 6 months and under will not be spayed/neutered prior to adoption.
-Applicants who adopt puppies are responsible for the cost of the spay/neuter when the dog is between 6-9 months of age.
+Every Lab that comes into our rescue is examined by one of our veterinary partners.
+All dogs will have their core vaccines updated (Rabies, DHPP, Bordetella), Heartworm test, fecal and spay/neuter.

 Does LRGR have a physical building where dogs are housed?

 No, all our dogs are housed in loving foster homes.
 We believe dogs living inside a home, provided us with the best chance at getting to know the behavoirs and personality of each dog.
 Having a good handle on the dogs personality helps us make a perfect match for your family.

 Is a Labrador Retriever the right dog for me?

 Labradors are a delightful breed with wonderful personalities.
 Most are fantastic with children and love to play.
 They’re friendly, exuberant, loyal and very eager to please.
 The Labrador Retriever is a working dog.
 They were bred to run, swim and retreive for fisherman and hunters.
 This breed is high energy and needs plenty of daily exercise.